Ford to close Brazil manufacturing operations, take $4.1 billion in charges

 Of the $4.1 billion in charges, Ford said it expects to record about $2.5 billion in the fourth quarter of 2020 and about $1.6 billion in 2021.
 The charges include about $1.6 billion in noncash charges and the rest in cash, primarily in 2021 to cover the layoffs.

-Reporting by Ben Klayman in Detroit and Alberto Alerigi in Sao Paulo; Additional reporting by Leonardo Benassatto; Editing by Franklin Paul, Matthew Lewis and Chizu Nomiyama
+Reporting by Ben Klayman in Detroit and Alberto Alerigi in Sao Paulo; Additional reporting by Leonardo Benassatto; Editing by Franklin Paul, Matthew Lewis, Chizu Nomiyama and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.